PacktPublishing/Node-Cookbook-3rd-Ed/9-Debugging-Systems/content.md

 > #### Prefer the `debug` module ![](../tip.png)
 > In many cases, using the third party `debug` module
 > instead of `util.debuglog` is preferable.
 The `debug`
-> modules output is more time stamped and color coded,
+> modules supports wildcards, and the output is
+> time stamped and color coded, while the production cost of
-> while the production cost of using it is negligible.
+> using it is negligible.
 > See the **Enabling Debug Logs** recipe in this chapter for more.

 #### Debugging Node Core Libraries